Emojot-Inc/terraform-aws-lambda/README.md

-# terraform-aws-lambda
+# terraform-aws-lambda-authorizer
-Terraform Lambda Module for Emojot
+Terraform Lambda Authorizer Module to use for AWS API GW Authorizers - Emojot